 Talk about a Rocky Mountain high!

-How to get your own great pictures of the Canadian Rockies?
+How to snap your own great Canadian Rockies photos?

 Well, first you have to visit!

 One of the best ways to see the Canadian Rockies is on the Rocky Mountaineer train.
 It travels between Vancouver and Banff, taking in Lake Louise.
-You’re sure to get great photos of the Canadian Rockies, and specifically, some very nice photos of Banff and Lake Louise.
+You’re sure to get some of your own Insta-perfect shots of the Canadian Rockies!